willadomm/TuringMachineVisualizer/README.md

 ```
 Welcome to the Turing Machine Visualizer.
 Enter the corresponding number to visualize that TM.
-1. L = any string in the alphabet (0, 1)˟ that contains at least one 1.
+1. L = any string in the alphabet {0, 1}˟ that contains at least one 1.
 2. L = any string of the form aⁿbⁿcⁿ.
 3. L = a repeated a power of two times.
+4. L = any palindrome in the language of {a, b}˟.
 Type Here: 1

 Please enter the string to be determined by the machine: 0101